amdw/dotsandboxes/README.md

 This repository is dedicated to the dots-and-boxes game.

-So far, the only thing here is a draft of a paper I am writing on the game.
+The main thing here is a draft of a paper I am writing on the game.
 A PDF version of this paper is available [here](https://drive.google.com/file/d/0B6taft2ONgxhdnJ6ckFucjNJanM/view?usp=sharing), though this may not always be up-to-date with the head of this repository (the commit used to generate the PDF may be found in the footnote at the end).

+There is also an engine written in the [Rust programming language](https://www.rust-lang.org/), which I intend to assist with calculations related to this game.
+However this engine is currently in very early stages of development.

-I would be very grateful to learn of any errors in this material.
+I would be very grateful to learn of any errors in any of this material.

 # Building